floydhub/floyd-docs/docs/getstarted/quick_start.md

 Congratulations!
 You've trained and tested your first model on FloydHub 🎉

 Yeah, that was pretty high level.
-To get a bit more in depth and learn more about what you actually just did, check out the [Getting Started Tutorial](get_started)
+To go a bit more in depth and learn more about what you actually just did, check out the [Getting Started Tutorial](get_started)